MA in Speech-Language Pathology

 The department does not require letters of recommendation and letters of recommendation will not be reviewed.

 Unofficial transcripts of all post-secondary coursework and degrees are required with your application (under the Academic History tab).
 Do not submit a grade audit or summary.
 All documentation must be in a transcript format.
 Please follow instructions on the Transcripts & Credentials page, as well as the specific information given on the International Student Resources page.

 Every person has a story that has led them to a career.
 Because there are a variety of professions that “help” others, please go beyond your initial interaction or experiences with speech-language pathology and share your unique path that has confirmed your decision to specifically pursue speech-language pathology as your career.
 Additionally, describe how your lived experiences, education, background, and interests have prepared you for graduate studies and professional training at the University of Minnesota.
 (The statement must be answered in the application and there is a 750 word limit.)

-If you wish to explain factors that affected your past productivity, such as family care responsibilities, illness, disability, or military service (including those related to the COVID-19 pandemic), please address them in your personal statement.
+If you wish to explain factors that affected your past productivity, such as family care responsibilities, military service, or other personal challenges (including those related to the COVID-19 pandemic), please address them in your personal statement.